inductiva/inductiva/docs/computational_resources/compute_control.md

 sure that no computational resources are being wasted or left idle, for example, when a user forgets to terminate their machines.

-Still, the janitor is mindful of the user work and will not terminate any computational resource right away.
+Still, the janitor is mindful of the user's work and will not terminate any computational resource right away.
 Instead, it will wait for a certain time before terminating the resource.

-The janitor will also terminate any computational resource that is running for a certain time, for safe guards.
+The janitor will also terminate any computational resource that is running for a certain time, for safeguards.

 Moreover, to avoid cluttering the shared pool of resources, which is mostly meant for testing purposes, the janitor will terminate any task that is running also for a